 Do You Need a Manager to Be An Actor?

-You don’t need to book a manager in order to work as an actor.
-However, a manager can help you go from someone knocking at the door of the industry, occasionally to be let in as a guest, to someone who’s constantly invited to the party.
+Then there’s the small matter of your manager’s network of industry contacts.
+With this, a manager can help you go from someone knocking at the door of the industry, occasionally to be let in as a guest, to someone who’s constantly invited to the party.
+Sounds wonderful, right?

 How to Choose an Actor’s Manager